How to free up space on iPhone when storage is full

 Happy graduating student taking a picture with her parents and looking at the result on her cell phone

-Don’t lose hope when that storage bar fills up!
-There are plenty of ways to manage your iPhone storage and make more space so you can keep using your phone freely.
+Don’t lose hope when that storage meter fills up!
+There are plenty of ways to manage your iPhone storage and make more space so you can keep using your Apple device without worry.
 Here’s how to free space on your iPhone.

 Assessing your storage

-You could just start deleting apps and old messages at random, but it’s far more efficient to free up iPhone storage when you have an idea of what’s taking up storage in the first place.
+You could just start deleting apps and old messages at random, but it’s far more efficient to free up iPhone storage when you understand what’s taking up storage in the first place.

-The first step in your game plan to increase the available storage space on your device by taking a few minutes to review how much data different types of applications are taking up on your iPhone.
+The first step in your game plan to increase available storage should be assessing how much data different apps consume on your iPhone.
 Let’s walk through how to do this.

 Understanding iPhone storage settings